 As a developing country, South Africa’s workforce plays a key role in service delivery hence, the importance of having a skilled and capable workers cannot be overemphasised; not only does it improve the lives of South Africans, but it also assists local government structures in meeting their constitutional mandate.

-To be the lead SETA by facilitating skills development at municipal level across South Africa.
+To be a SETA of excellence, facilitating skills development at Local Government across South Africa.